dhall-lang/dhall-to-cabal/README.md

 Good news! `dhall-to-cabal` is currently running a two-for-one deal!
-By installing `dhall-to-cabal` we'll throw in the `cabal-to-dhall` executable *absolutely free*! `cabal-to-dhall` does the reverse of `dhall-to-cabal` - taking `.cabal` files and trasforming them into appropriate Dhall expressions.
+By installing `dhall-to-cabal` we'll throw in the `cabal-to-dhall` executable *absolutely free*! `cabal-to-dhall` does the reverse of `dhall-to-cabal` - taking `.cabal` files and transforming them into appropriate Dhall expressions.
 This can be a great way to get started with `dhall-to-cabal`.

 ## The Details